 Grading and course evaluation

-Module Quizzes and/Homeworks (50%): Modules will begin with a short quiz covering the content of the module lectures, reading material, and exercises.
-Quizzes are taken in Canvas, with no duration limit, but can only be submitted once, and have a due date indicated in Canvas.
-Partial credit may be given for late submissions in exceptional circumstances.

-At the end of each practical module (Mondays) there will be a set of exercises to reinforce each topic.
+Module Homeworks (50%): At the end of each practical module (Mondays) there will be a set of exercises to reinforce each topic.
 This homework will be due at the beginning of the next module.
-There will be a total of seven homeworks.

-Final project (25%): During the course we will work on developing a final project that will aim in addressing a question or method learned through the semester.
+Final project (25%): During the course we will work on developing a final project that will aim in addressing a question(s) or method(s) learned through the semester.
 For this exercise, the student will collect its own data, explore it, and analyze it using more than one method seen in class.
 There are no topic requirements, but an effective R script should be submitted with the analysis of the data.
 This will require R programming.

 Exams (25%): We will have three exams presented during the semester.
 The grading criteria include conciseness, clarity, and proper use of statistical techniques.